 Stephanie Malia Fullerton, professor of bioethics and humanities at the UW School of Medicine.
 She will give a talk on “And the Genes Lived On: Reflections on the Immortality of Personal Genetic Information."
 She will discuss the digital data collected on individuals, and the demand for access to that information from third parties weighed against the privacy and dignity of the DNA specimen donor.
 Fullerton studies the ethical and social implications of genomic research and how this research is translated into clinical, scientific, public health, forensic and other uses.
 Fullerton is slated to give a press briefing for the news media at the AAAS meeting.

 Michael Pullman, research associate professor of psychiatry at the UW School of Medicine.
 He will be discussing ways to prevent the commercial sex trafficking of children and teens.
 He will present a study of the lifetime experiences of sexually exploited youth in the child welfare system, including their frequent changes in living situations and their times as runaways.
-Pullman will also be giving a news media press briefing at the conference newsroom.
+Pullman will also be giving a news media press briefing at the conference uwnewsroom_legacy.

 Laarni Kendra Aquila, research scientist in infectious diseases at the UW School of Medicine.
 She will offer a poster session on her study of the sexually transmitted pathogen Mycoplasma genitalium, which is highly prevalent in the general population.
 The pathogen is difficult to treat effectively, and is developing antibiotic resistance.
 Aquila conducted her study with Gwendolyn Wood, acting assistant professor of medicine, Division of Allergy and Infectious Diseases, and Benjamin McFarland of the Department of Chemistry and Biochemistry at Seattle Pacific University.